geode-sdk/example-mod/about.md

 # Template Mod

-Edit about.md to change this
+Edit about.md to change this.